 “No matter how much I study, I will still fail.”

-“What happens if my parens can’t pick me up after school?”
+“What happens if my parents can’t pick me up after school?”

 Worry Can Be SUCH a Bully!

-One important part of facing fears and confronting that worry bully… is talking back to it.
-For kids (and adults!), it can be helpful to write down some positive, realistic coping thoughts.
+A critical part of facing fears and confronting that worry bully… is talking back to it.
+For kids (and adults!), writing down some positive, realistic coping thoughts can be helpful.
 This is one strategy for talking back to worry and managing those negative thought spirals and uncomfortable physical sensations.

 How Do I Teach Coping Thoughts to My Child?

-1. Talk with your child about different, positive thoughts – have them choose 1-3 that are meaningful and feel true to them (this part is important).
+1. Talk with your child about different, positive thoughts – have them choose 1-3 that are meaningful and feel true to them (this part is essential).